jennaristila/jennaristila.github.io/en/2_bio.md

 ### 2017

+__Savonlinna Music Academy__ master classes in chamber music and lied & opera were a new experience.
+The work of a rehearsal pianist was tough and wonderful.

 __Comic Opera Helsinki lied concert series__ had soprano Johanna Lehesvuori and Ristilä perform a program of American vocal and piano music.

 __Ilkka Kuusisto's opera Gabriel, come back!__ began its tour in Eastern Finland from Pieksämäki and Savonlinna.
 Matti Makkonen has arranged the opera for four musicians, and he also directs the music in co-operation with Ristilä.
-Stage direction by Ville Saukkonen; on stage Marjatta Airas, Joonas Asikainen, Maiju Vaahtoluoto...
+Stage direction by Ville Saukkonen; on stage Marjatta Airas, Joonas Asikainen, Päivi Pylvänäinen, Maiju Vaahtoluoto...

 ![Concert photo](../../images/gabriel.jpg)